 The Economics of Lip Balms

 Commercial lip balms have ingredients that you don’t need to have in a lip balm.
 They contain preservatives and shelf stabilizers because lip balm can sit on the store shelf for a long time.
-Store bought lip balms aren’t formulated for the actual climate conditions in your region either.
+Store-bought lip balms aren’t formulated for the actual climate conditions in your region either.
 They are made in faraway factories, with little thought to how the final tube will be used.

 When you make your own lip balms at home, you control the quality of the ingredients.
-You can make them in small batches like this recipe, insuring that your lip balm is always fresh.
+You can make them in small batches like this recipe, ensuring that your lip balm is always fresh.
 You can add ingredients to soothe and heal chapped lips, dryness, or wind damage.
 You can also control the firmness of the final product.

 But homemade beauty products aren’t just about saving money.
 When you make your own you can be sure that the ingredients are ethically sourced, organic, and of good quality.
-I buy many of the butters and oils I use from ethical suppliers like Mountain Rose Herbs, or even from the organic section of my local grocery store.
+I buy many of the butter and oils I use from ethical suppliers like Mountain Rose Herbs, or even from the organic section of my local grocery store.
 When shopping on Amazon for butters and oils, choose ethical suppliers, there are several.